Integration

 }

-Add the JSX intrinsic element type once so TypeScript stops complaining:
+Add the JSX intrinsic type once so TypeScript accepts the tag:

 import type { DetailedHTMLProps, HTMLAttributes } from "react";